 - Give yourself 30 minutes to wind down into a calming state before going to bed.
 Meditation can be very helpful with this.

 - Change your bed covers at least once a week to avoid itchiness or irritation in bed.

 - Keep devices away from your bed as far as possible.

-Finding what night lights are best for us can be tricky with all the different colors; it can make you think that it would be more practical to leave everything pitch black.
+We all know to stay away from bright light when we want to sleep.
+Finding what night lights are best for us can be tricky with all the different colors; blue light vs white light, red light vs yellow light etc. It can make you think it would be more practical to leave everything pitch black.
 But adding a little bit of light can also relax our eyes.